 The only exception is if consent from the presenter was granted or obtained prior to the start of the session.
 If the presenter does not explicitly state that you may record the session or event at the start of the presentation, assume that recording is not permitted.
 Any individual who does not comply with this policy will be asked to leave the session or event and to surrender their film or recording media.
 Under no circumstances may presentations be rebroadcast.

 Both oral presentations and posters sessions are subject to change, due to cancellations or presenter changes.
-Please refer to the session information listed in the online Program Planner or mobile app, as it is always up to date.
-Program addenda listing session changes, updates, and cancellations will be available for attendees at the Information Booths and other key areas each morning at the Convention.
+Please refer to the session information listed in the online Program Planner or mobile app, which is updated every 15 minutes during the event.
 (Presenters who must cancel their session or substitute another presenter should send written notification to email@example.com as soon as possible.)

 Extensive planning goes into scheduling sessions in appropriately sized rooms; however, the popularity of sessions is not always predictable, and overcrowding occasionally occurs.
 If a session room reaches capacity, attendees must follow the instructions provided by ASHA staff, convention center staff, student volunteers, or security staff.
 Attendees may be instructed not to stand against the walls or block the aisles or doors, or they may be denied entry if the room is too crowded.
 ASHA is obligated to abide by the guidelines established by the fire marshal.
 If a room reaches full capacity and we do not have your cooperation, the fire Marshal has the authority to delay or even terminate the session until any problem has been satisfactorily corrected.
 Please be courteous and respectful to staff and student volunteers when you are directed elsewhere.

-Attendees are asked to be respectful of their fellow attendees and to be mindful of potential disruptions during sessions, such as eating food, use of phones or other mobile devices, or the presence of infants and children.
+Attendees are asked to be respectful of presenters and their fellow attendees.
+Attendees should be mindful of potential disruptions during sessions, such as eating food, use of phones or other mobile devices, or the presence of infants and children.
 Phones and other mobile devices should always be silenced.
 Attendees should not be photographing presentation slides unless explicit permission has been granted by the presenter(s); please respect the Recording Policy.